superDuperCyberTechno/throwcatch/README.md

 Every 24 hours (at midnight), this will delete all files caught by the server if they are 10 (or more) days old.
 You can edit `10` to anything you find acceptable. __Beware: _Any_ folder in your users' home directory called `catches` it will be purged as well when the above cron job runs.__

 ### Firewall
-As SFTP piggybacks on SSH, you should only allow SSH connections on your backup server. - This will also conveniently allow you to log into the server using SSH.
+As SFTP piggybacks on SSH, you should only allow SSH connections on your backup server (assuming that's all you need). - This will also conveniently allow you to log into the server using SSH.
 This can be achieved using `ufw`:

 ```
 ufw allow ssh && ufw enable